Updated December 1, 2022

 Every practice is unique and finding the right balance will require judgment on the part of the physician to consider the merits of virtual vs. in-person visits and to determine which approach is in the patient’s best interest.
 Physicians should be continuing to utilize both in-person and virtual visits based on clinical need.
 It is critically important that the standard of care is always met, which means in many cases, care will need to be provided in-person.

 Not all patients will be able to get the care they need virtually as there are limits to what can be done virtually.
 In-person care is essential for many conditions and some patients do not have adequate access to virtual care.
-For example, where patients have difficulty communicating virtually, where physical contact is necessary to provide care and services (e.g., newborn care, prenatal care, vaccine administration) and other diagnostic and therapeutic procedures (e.g., Pap smears and biopsies), or where physical assessments are necessary to make an appropriate diagnosis or treatment decision (e.g., infectious conditions, post-operative care, chronic disease management), patients need to be seen in person.
+For example, where patients have difficulty communicating virtually, where physical contact is necessary to provide care and services (e.g., newborn care, prenatal care, vaccine administration) and other diagnostic and therapeutic procedures (e.g., Pap smears and biopsies), or where physical assessments are necessary to make an appropriate diagnosis or treatment decision patients need to be seen in person.

 How should I manage patients with symptoms of COVID-19 seeking care?

 Some symptoms of COVID-19 are similar to many other conditions (e.g., flu, COPD, sinusitis).
-Public health guidance states that physicians should not delay assessment and treatment of issues which have symptoms that overlap with those of COVID-19 but are clinically evident of a different diagnosis.
+Consistent with previous guidance from public health officials, it is important that physicians not delay assessment and treatment of issues which have symptoms that overlap with those of COVID-19 but are clinically evident of a different diagnosis.
 Physicians will need to use their clinical judgement, taking into account local epidemiology and exposure history, to assess and treat these types of issues in a timely manner.
 While patients with these symptoms should be referred for testing and need to be told to self-isolate until a negative result is received, access to appropriate care should not be denied (including access to necessary in-person care, providing appropriate precautions can be taken), even if the patient has not yet been tested.

 What safety precautions do I need to take when providing in-person care?